 Don't forget to take your time when walking around.
 Soak in the atmosphere of this ancient city.
 Imagine what it must have been like to live here before the disaster.
 Read the information plaques and learn something from them.
 Look closely at the details of the buildings and artwork.
 It's these small things that can give you a real sense of history.

 Remember to respect the site and its history.
-Stick to the marked paths and don't touch or remove anything.
+Stick to the marked paths.
+Don't touch or remove anything.
 This archaeological site is carefully preserved.
 By respecting these rules, you're helping to keep it for future generations.

 After you explore Pompeii, consider visiting the nearby city of Naples.
 Naples is the closest modern city to Pompeii.
 It has a rich history and culture of its own.
 You can visit the Naples National Archaeological Museum.
 There, you'll find many of the artifacts that were found in Pompeii and Herculaneum.
 You can also try some authentic Neapolitan pizza.

 A trip to Pompeii is an opportunity to learn, reflect, and appreciate the past.
-It's a chance to something lasting and unforgettable.
-By planning your visit and bearing some things in mind, your trip to Pompeii is going to be worthwhile.
+It's a chance to create something lasting and unforgettable.
+By planning your visit and bearing some things in mind, your trip to Pompeii will be worthwhile.

 6. Chichen Itza, Mexico